FTBpro/count-von-count/README.md

    }
    ```

-   After a call to http://my-von-count.com/reads?author=1234&user=5678&post=888, thats what we'll have in the DB:
+   After a call to http://my-von-count.com/reads?author=1234&user=5678&post=888, our Redis db will have the following keys:

    >User_1234: { reads_got: 3 }
    >